-- B3 CG3 Knowledge in basic and technological subjects that will enable them to learn new methods and theories, and equip them with versatility to adapt to new situations.
+- B3 CG3 Knowledge of basic and technological subjects that enable students to learn new methods and theories, and to adapt to new situations.

 - C11 CE11 Knowledge of the fundamentals of electronics.

-- D2 CT2 Problems resolution.
+- D2 CT2 Problem solving.

-- D9 CT9 Apply knowledge.
+- D9 CT9 Application of knowledge.

 - D10 CT10 Self learning and work.

 - D17 CT17 Working as a team.

-Learning outcomes Expected results from this subject Training ar nd Learning Results Know the operation of the electronic devices.
-B3 C11 L D2 D9 D10 D17 Know the electronic systems of conditioning and acquisition of data.
+Learning outcomes Expected results from this subject Training and I Training and Learning Results Know the operation of the electronic devices.
+B3 C11 D2 D9 D10 Know the electronic systems of conditioning and acquisition of data.
 C11 D10 Identify the different types of industrial sensors.
 D10 Know the digital electronic systems basic.
-C11 L D2 D9 D17 Know the electronic circuits for the communication of information. В3 D10
+C11 D2 D9 D17 Know the electronic circuits for the communication of information.
+B3 D10

+Contents

+Topic

-Control and supervision of industrial systems by means of electronics Some representative cases
+Introduction - Control and supervision of industrial systems by means of electronics

+- Some representative cases